DaphneAcher/iot-edge-simulator/README.md

 [13] Dizdarević, J., Carpio, F., Jukan, A., & Masip-Bruin, X. (2019).
 A survey of communication protocols for internet of things and related challenges of fog and cloud computing integration.
 ACM Computing Surveys (CSUR), 51(6), 1-29.

-## License

-This project is developed for educational purposes as part of a Communication Networks course project.

-## Author

-Developed as a demonstration of edge computing principles in IoT networks.

 ## Acknowledgments

 This project utilizes open-source libraries including React, Recharts, and Tailwind CSS.
 Special thanks to the developers of these tools for enabling rapid prototyping of data visualization applications.